 Small-town holiday fun in the San Juan Islands

-Local traditions make the season bright with tree festivals, artisan faires, an old-fashioned Christmas market and more
+Tree festivals, artisan faires, an old-fashioned Christmas market and more!

 From Halloween through Thanksgiving, Christmas and New Year's Eve, locals go all out to make their towns and villages cheery during the dark winter evenings.
 Colorful light displays, town gatherings, Santa arriving by sailboat, and of course, the big tree lightings.

 Let yourself be swept up by friends new and old, favorite holiday activities, and cherished traditions.